 For revenue between 400.000 CZK and 2.000.000 CZK, using the 60/40 rule, the total charges (income tax, social charges, health insurance) for EU- and US- citizens will be around 15% and for non-EU 12% (since they do not contribute to the public health care system), so about 85% (88%) of the revenue is net income.

-- We highly recommend to book a consultation with our senior consultant if you have a revenue over 2 M CZK, since Tax / Social / Health contributions may amount to up to 30% of your revenue (!) - during the consultation you will look at the various options to reduce this burden..
+We highly recommend to book a consultation with our senior consultant if you have a revenue over 2 M CZK, since Tax / Social / Health contributions may amount to up to cca 30% of your revenue (!) - during the consultation we will look at various scenarios to reduce this burden.

-VAT Registration - 3 different optionsIf your expected revenue in Czech Republic in 12 consecutive months is over 1.000.000 CZK, or you have EU customers, you are obligatory to register for VAT.
-An unpleasant change since 1.1.2013 is that even under 10 M CZK revenue monthly VAT reporting is used instead of quarterly filing.
-This can only be changed after 2 years.
+VAT Registration - 3 different optionsIf your expected revenue from Czech sources in 12 consecutive months is over 1.000.000 CZK, or you have EU business customers, you have the obligation to register for VAT.
+There are several kinds of VAT registration, see VAT Registration Types

-We highly recommend reading the articles in the following 2 links - it is quite a complex story.
+We highly recommend reading the article below- it is quite a complex story.

 Consultation before and after registering a Živnostenský ListThis page has only very general and condensed information.
 Included in our Trade License registration package is a consultation before registration (the various busines forms, visa information, brief tax /social / health explanation) and one after registration (how to invoice, how to comply to the authorities, what to watch when extending your visa etc etc).